dalehumby/openWakeWord-rhasspy/README.md

   vad_threshold: 0.5
   enable_speex_noise_suppression: false
 ```
+The other `oww` settings ensure Rhasspy is only activated once per wake-word, and help reduce false activations.

 In the example above, the latest 3 audio samples received over UDP are averaged together, and if the average confidence that a wake-word has been spoken is above 0.7 (70%), then Rhasspy is notified.
 Rhasspy will not be notified again until the average confidence drops below 0.2 (20%), i.e. the wake-word has ended.

 Settings for voice activity detection (VAD) and noise suppression are also provided.
-See openWakeWord's [Recommendations for Usage](https://github.com/dscripka/openWakeWord#recommendations-for-usage).
+(See openWakeWord's [Recommendations for Usage](https://github.com/dscripka/openWakeWord#recommendations-for-usage).)

 ## Contributing
 Feel free to open an Issue if you have a problem, need help or have an idea.
 PRs always welcome.